 In addition to the trials identified above, Gerry has been able to secure numerous favorable settlements and plea agreements for clients in federal, state and local courts.

 Cole v Ladbroke Racing Michigan, 241 Mich.App.
 1 (2000)

 Wayne State University Law School, cum laude

 Best Lawyers in America, Commercial Litigation and Criminal Defense: General Practice 2013-present

-DBusiness Magazine, Top Lawyers, White-Collar Criminal Defense 2011-present
+DBusiness Magazine, Top Lawyers, White-Collar Criminal Defense

 The National Trial Lawyers, Top 100 Trial Lawyers 2012-present

 State Bar of Michigan, Professional Standards Division Character & Fitness Committee